duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 This webpage presents some examples of how I have incorporated some of these ideas to support student learning and to expose students at all levels and all motiviations some key ideas about the practice and culture of mathematics, and, as a corollary, how to proceed as a student studying mathematical ideas.
 I call these exercises "Part A".

 Part A tasks are short written components embedded within technical mathematics assignments.
-They are designed to foreground aspects of mathematical practice that are essential to the discipline, but which are often implicit or invisible to students: communication, justification, judgement, revision, and reflection on meaning and purpose.
-See [here](/PartASample.pdf) for an example of how this looks in practice
+They are designed to foreground aspects of mathematical practice that are essential to undertanding the nature of modern mathematics, but which are often implicit or invisible to students: communication, justification, judgement, revision, and reflection on meaning and purpose.
+See [here](/PartASample.pdf) for an example of how this looks in practice.

 Across subjects and year levels, these tasks invite students to engage with mathematics as something done by people, for people, within a community.
-They sit alongside traditional problem-solving, not as replacements, but as complements that make the norms and values of the discipline more explicit.
+These tasks sit alongside traditional problem-solving, not as replacements, but as complements that make the norms and values of the discipline more explicit.

-The examples below are organised thematically.
-Each item gives an example of how the exercise was deployed in practice, permitted them to be used directly by other educators with minimal modification.

 ### Browse by task type